 URL Services and Watch Later

-Now there's only one small change to support Watch Later.
+Now there’s only one small change to support Watch Later.
 Instead of Plex needing to look through all Channels available from the store, the URL Services are moved into a centralized Services.bundle.
 This code is available via GitHub here.
-It's as simple as copying the files that you've already written and moving them into the appropriate sub-directories.
-Fork the repo and give it a go!
+It’s as simple as copying the files that you’ve already written and moving them into the appropriate sub-directories.
+A GitHub Guide To Fixing a Channel and give it a go!